Fiserv/firstvision-apac/docs/APIs/Card-Management/Update-Spend-Limits.md

 # Update Spend Limits

 This service is used to update the spending limits to control the card usage.
-These limits are set to individual card level.
+These limits are set to individual card level like maximum ATM, OTC, Retail etc authorizatoin amount and count.

 ## Endpoint